rtaubes/lstm-1/Readme.md

   for idx, x_batches, y_batches is gen:
     do something
 </pre>
-  This method is used by the evaluate():
+  This method is used by the evaluate() method of Model:

     - temporary set a batch size to 1
     - reset generator using the reset()